Magnificent Murrays put Britain on brink of Davis Cup title

 Jamie dropped serve in the third game of the second set as the Belgians roared back.

-Goffin’s sharp volley winner with Darcis serving at 5-4 leveled the match and the roars of delight shook the steel rafters hanging low over the illuminated claycourt.
+Goffin’s sharp volley winner with Darcis serving at 5-4 levelled the match and the roars of delight shook the steel rafters hanging low over the illuminated claycourt.

-Things swayed toward the hosts when Jamie Murray dropped serve early in the third but the British siblings broke back three times to take the set.
+Things swayed towards the hosts when Jamie Murray dropped serve early in the third but the British siblings broke back three times to take the set.

 The shaven-headed Darcis was broken again in the third game of the fourth set to put Belgium in deep trouble.